 The number of research papers that report photocatalyst-free protocols is currently increasing.
 Among the different approaches proposed, the conversion of a strong C-X bond of a stable substrate into a photolabile reactive moiety has been recently proposed.
 In this Synopsis, we introduce the so-dubbed dyedauxiliary group strategy by focusing on arylazo sulfones that are bench stable and visible-light responsive derivatives of anilines that have been exploited as precursors of a wide range of intermediates, including carbon-centered radicals as well as aryl cations.

-The development of sun>an class="Chemical">ccessful
+The development of successful

-synthetic procedures able to satisfy simultaneously the needs for
+syntheticprocedures able to satisfy simultaneously the needs for

 selectivity, efficiency, and sustainability has been considered for